When to visit the vet?

 Prevention

-Regular veterinary visits are essential to monitor the cat’s general health and detect potential health problems early.
+Regular veterinary visits are essential to monitor the cat’s overall health and detect potential health problems early.
 Vaccinations should always be kept up to date to prevent infections that could lead to secondary respiratory problems.

 Outlook on current research